 The Vehicle Technologies Office holds an Annual Merit Review and Peer Evaluation each year, where advanced vehicle technologies projects funded by VTO are presented and reviewed for their merit.
 The Merit Review presentations and reports from past years are listed on the Annual Merit Review and Peer Evaluation Meeting page.

 The Directions in Engine Efficiency and Emissions Research (DEER) conference was held from 2002-2012 to share information on advanced combustion research and development.
+The next one is tentatively scheduled for fall 2016.
 The presentations from past conferences are listed on the DEER webpage.

 To develop the EV Everywhere Blueprint, a document describing technology performance and cost targets for 2022 in key plug-in electric vehicle technical areas, the Department held a series of workshops across the country in the summer and fall of 2012.
 These workshops brought together experts from industry, academia, state and local government, and other stakeholder organizations.
 The presentations from these workshops are on the EV Everywhere Grand Challenge page.